🔍 Part 1 – Overview of the Prompts Tab

 🗑 Remove or Archive

-To clean up your query list:
+To clean up your prompt list:

 • Use “Delete” to permanently remove it from your workspace (not recommended unless you’re sure).